YirenZzz/ECE496Capstone/README.md

 # ECE496Capstone

 ## Dataset
-The project used the MASS-SS3 dataset.
+This project use the MASS-SS3 dataset.

 ## Software
 ### Data Preprocessing